UofT-DSI/team_project/03_instructional_team/markdown_slides/01_team_project_overview.md

 ---

-***There are no requirements for the end of Project 1!***
-However, you should think about the milestones you need to reach in Project 1 to set yourself up for success in Project 2.

 4. Make sure your code is well commented and decisions are documented.
-When Team Project 2 starts, you should be able to jump right back into your project without relying on memory.

 5. Keep your README up to date.
 Not only is that easier than writing it all at the end of your project, it will help keep you on track and ensure your alignment with your business objective.